Public Classes & Events

 Drawing upon Restorative, Transformative, and Loving justice models, this course centers on identifying shared values, then building a system that fits them.
 Along the way, participants learn and practice models of listening and dialogue that allow learning, empathy, accountability, clear boundaries, and co-creation of positive next steps.

-Fog on the Lens of White Culture Series:
+Fog on the Lens of Dominant Culture Series:

 “My job is to put a little fog on the lens so that you can see it’s there.” — Bushra Aziz, filmmaker & Teaching Artist